RegularFriend/Grassdancer_StyleGuide/README.markdown

 ## Brace Style

++	The opening-braces for Classes and functions get their own lines.
-Only trailing closing-braces are awarded their own line.
-All others appear the same line as preceding code:
++	All other opening-braces -- ifs, elses, etc. -- should be on the same line as the preceding statement.
++	Trailing closing-braces always get their own line.
++	Else gets its own line

 __BAD:__